-How to block these websites to improve the productivity.
+How to block these websites to improve productivity.

-It’s a great way to prevent children to access adult content on the internet.
+This is a great way to prevent children from accessing adult content on the Internet.

-In this article, we will show you how to block website to prevent access.
+In this article, we will show you how to block a website to prevent access.

-This can be done in few ways and the details are below.
+This can be done in some ways and the details are below.

 Method-1: How to Block a Website Access on Linux Using the /etc/hosts File

-The /etc/hosts file is a plain-text file used by all operating systems to map hostnames to IP addresses.
+The “/etc/hosts” file is a simple text file used by all operating systems to map hostnames to IP addresses.

 The file contains one line per IP address with the following information.

 It is a local DNS server that is used primarily to avoid DNS resolution.